PREFACE: History of Cape Ann and Beyond

 - What Happened to the Beothuk?

-- Pring, Cosnold, and Weymouth
+- Pring, Gosnold, and Weymouth

 - Popham and Capt.
 John Smith